mgbleichner/nEEGlace/README.md

 ### Cut the mesh

-* Cut the mesh at the flexible joints (A - B)
+* Cut the mesh at the flexible joints (A - B).
-* The center part is not needed and is left open for the amplifier (C)
+* The center part is not needed and is left open for the amplifier (C).

 | Mesh preparation |
 |--------|